 There are multiple types of night cream to choose from, and the right type for you depends on your particular skin issues.
 Are you looking to relieve dry skin?
 Combat aging?
 Do you have sensitive skin?
 If so, you’ll want to pay particular attention to the ingredients.
 Other factors to consider include fragrance, consistency, quantity, and the price of night cream.

 The heavy night creams of yesteryear are outdated.
 Today’s night creams are lighter, and rest assured, you can find the right night cream for your skin.
 Sleeping is crucial for your skin’s rejuvenation, but with the right night cream, your sleep cycle won’t have to do all the heavy lifting.
-Read on to learn more about night creams and which one would be best for you.

 Every day, the skin makes and breaks down collagen.
 As we age, our collagen production decreases, which accounts for the appearance of fine lines, aging spots, and wrinkles.
 Anti-aging night creams reduce signs of aging and help even the skin’s color and texture.
 These creams often contain retinol, which increases collagen production.
 Other common active ingredients are salicylic acid and glycolic acid, which help your skin rejuvenate quicker.